raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 --- challenge ---

 ## Challenge: Make some new classes

+Choose another page and design some different styles for the elements on that page.
+You could use some of the same CSS classes

 + Why not experiment with some more CSS classes to make the other pages have their own themes?
 You can name a CSS class anything you like.
 It's common to give it a name that describes what it does or what it's for!